PanAmSat

 PanAmSat Corporation was a satellite service provider headquartered in Greenwich, Connecticut, United States.

+History

 Founded in 1984 by Reynold "Rene" Anselmo, it operated a fleet of communications satellites used by the entertainment industry, news agencies, internet service providers, government agencies, and telecommunication companies.
 Anselmo got the idea for PanAmSat from Norm Leventhal, a communications lawyer in Washington, D.C., to whom he had turned to for advice regarding difficulties he was encountering in getting reasonably priced satellite transmission for his Spanish International Network (SIN), the current-day Univision.
-Anselmo financed the entire project himself and Leventhal's law firm, hiring Martin Rothblatt for special satellite technical advice, filed for approval from the Federal Communications Commission (FCC) and lining up an initial satellite from RCA Astro-Electronics and a heavily discounted launch from Arianespace.
+Anselmo financed the entire project himself.
+Leventhal's law firm, with special satellite technical advice from Martin Rothblatt, filed for approval from the Federal Communications Commission (FCC), and lined up an initial satellite from RCA Astro-Electronics, with a heavily discounted launch from Arianespace.

 PanAmSat effectively broke the monopoly on international satellite communications which was held by Intelsat, an international treaty-based organization founded and owned by several countries including the United States.
 PanAmSat, led by Anselmo, successfully lobbied the United States Congress to permit it to operate globally, competing against Intelsat.
 Univision would also gain a nationwide cable audience through PanAmSat's efforts, gaining a head start in Spanish-language television in the United States and remaining the #1 Spanish network to this day.

 Following the death of Rene Anselmo in 1995, his widow Mary Anselmo controlled the company for a time.
 PanAmSat was sold to Hughes Electronics, a division of General Motors, in a US$3 billion cash and stock deal.
 The satellite operations continued to be under PanAmSat with Hughes being the majority shareholder.
 In May 1997, Hughes Communication Galaxy merged with PanAmSat, adding 9 more satellites to its fleet.
 In 2003, News Corporation purchased Hughes Electronic's PanAmSat division and on 24 April 2004 sold PanAmSat to a consortium of private equity firms in a leveraged buyout including Kohlberg Kravis Roberts & Co.
 (KKR), Carlyle Group and Providence Equity Partners for US$4.3 billion.